 Ages Eligible For Study:

-- Adult patient, >/= 18 years of age - HER2-positive breast cancer - Histologically confirmed invasive breast carcinoma - Clinical stage T1-4/N0-3/M0 at presentation (patients with T1a/bN0 tumors will not be eligible) - Completion of preoperative systemic treatment consisting of at least 6 cycles with a total duration of at least 16 weeks, including at least 9 weeks of trastuzumab and at least 9 weeks of taxane-based therapy - Adequate excision: surgical removal of all clinically evident disease in the breast and lymph nodes as specified in protocol - Pathological evidence of residual invasive carcinoma in the breast or axillary lymph nodes following completion of preoperative therapy - An interval of no more than 12 weeks between the date of surgery and the date of randomization - Known hormone-receptor status - Eastern Cooperative Oncology Group (ECOG) performance status 0 or 1 - Adequate hematologic, renal and liver function - Left ventricular ejection fraction (LVEF) >/= 50% at screening and no decrease in LVEF by more than 15% absolute points from pre-chemotherapy - Women of childbearing potential and men with partners of childbearing potential must be willing to use effective contraception as defined by protocol for the duration of study treatment and for at least 6 months after the last dose of study treatment - Documentation of hepatitis B virus and hepatitis C virus serology is required
+- Adult patient, >/= 18 years of age - HER2-positive breast cancer - Histologically confirmed invasive breast carcinoma - Clinical stage T1-4/N0-3/M0 at presentation (patients with T1a/bN0 tumors will not be eligible) - Completion of preoperative systemic chemotherapy and HER2-directed treatment consisting of at least 6 cycles of chemotherapy with a total duration of at least 16 weeks, including at least 9 weeks of trastuzumab and at least 9 weeks of taxane-based therapy - Adequate excision: surgical removal of all clinically evident disease in the breast and lymph nodes as specified in protocol - Pathological evidence of residual invasive carcinoma in the breast or axillary lymph nodes following completion of preoperative therapy - An interval of no more than 12 weeks between the date of surgery and the date of randomization - Known hormone-receptor status - Eastern Cooperative Oncology Group (ECOG) performance status 0 or 1 - Adequate hematologic, renal and liver function - Screening Left ventricular ejection fraction (LVEF) >/= 50% on echocardiogram (ECHO) or multiple-gated acquisition (MUGA) after receiving neoadjuvant chemotherapy and no decrease in LVEF by more than 15% absolute points from the pre-chemotherapy LVEF.
+Or, if pre-chemotherapy LVEF was not assessed, the screening LVEF must be >/= 55% after completion of neoadjuvant chemotherapy. - For women who are not postmenopausal or surgically sterile: agreement to remain abstinent or use single or combined contraceptive methods that result in a failure rate of < 1% per year during the treatment period and for at least 7 months after the last dose of study drug - Documentation of hepatitis B virus and hepatitis C virus serology is required